influx6/gu/README.md

 -	Components are hierarchical allowing further reuse.
 -	Event handling is simple and strongly typed.
 -	Compile time safety
+-   Bundles all assets (with `less` files natively converted)
+-   Minify all css outputs.

 Examples
 --------